Date Time Location

 • There are separate cabins for boys and girls.
 (Except for little brothers & sisters)

 • Each dormitory accommodates 15 campers and 1 dorm. leader

-• Girl’s cabins have female dorm leaders while Boy’s cabins have male dorm leaders assigned.
+• Girl’s cabins have female senior dorm volunteers while Boy’s cabins have male dorm leaders assigned.

 • Each cabin is equipped with 2 private bathrooms and 2 private showers